alexnimo/Nimo-Awesome_repo/README.md

           <li>CHAPS - is a PowerShell script for checking system security settings where additional software and assessment tools, such as Microsoft Policy Analyzer, cannot be installed: https://github.com/cutaway-security/chaps</li>
           <li>Brim - open source desktop application for security and network specialists.
 Brim makes it easy to search and analyze data from packet captures like those created by Wireshark and structured logs, especially from the Zeek network analysis framework: https://github.com/brimsec/brim </li>
           <li><a target="_blank" rel="no-image" href="http://openuba.org/"><img border="0" src="http://openuba.org/img/logo.png" width="85" height="15" style="vertical-align:middle"></a> - A FLEXIBLE OPEN SOURCE UEBA PLATFORM USED FOR SECURITY ANALYTICS: http://openuba.org/</li>
+          <li>Intel Owl - OSINT solution to get threat intelligence data about a specific file, an IP or a domain from a single API at scale: https://github.com/intelowlproject/IntelOwl</li>
+          <li>Intrigue Core - open attack surface enumeration engine.
+It integrates and orchestrates a wide variety of  security data sources, distilling them into a normalized object model: https://core.intrigue.io/</li>
             </span>
             </p3>
             </ul><br>